 Heads up!
 This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

-Ever since I heard about people living rent free in exchange for pet and housesitting, I have daydreamed about doing it for a couple of years myself, starting next February.
+Ever since I heard about people living rent free in exchange for pet and long term house sitting, I daydreamed about doing.

-Two weeks ago I gave pet and house sitting a 'test run' to really see how it would feel, and maybe get some insights into how it would be as a long-term lifestyle.
+Two weeks ago I gave pet and house sitting a 'test run' to see how it would feel, and maybe get some insights into how it would be as a long-term house sitting lifestyle.

 Here's what I've learned so far:

-Catteries and dog kennels are not only expensive for long-term stays, they are stressful to pets who are use to being in their own territories--especially cats.
+Catteries and dog kennels are not only expensive for long-term stays, they are stressful to pets who are used to being in their own territories--especially cats.

-Luckily, there are also a lot of people willing to house-sit, and a lot of online sites connecting them to those who need them.
+Luckily, there are also a lot of people willing to take on pet and long term house sitting.
+So there MANY online sites connecting them to home owners.

-People have been telling me about someone they know, usually retired, who has been house-sitting for years, traveling across Australia, even the world in some cases, and saving money everyday.
+People have been telling me about someone they know, usually retired, who has been long term house-sitting for years, traveling across the world.

-A dog-sitting friend of mine hasn't paid rent in a year since moving to Brisbane, and she is saving to buy a second house now.
+A dog-sitting friend of mine hasn't paid rent in a year since moving to Brisbane!
+Now she is saving to buy a second house!

-Another friend told me he knows a writer who has rotated between the same four houses for years, their owners taking regular annual vacations.
+Another friend told me he knows a copywriter who has rotated between the same four houses for years.
+The house owners take regular annual vacations and she is their go-to sitter.

 For me personally, I am able to work from anywhere so long as the wifi is strong!

-For years I have dreamed of becoming a digital nomad and working around the world like a gypsy, able to visit my family in Atlanta for an extended period of time without it causing a major disruption to my finances or business.
+For years I have dreamed of becoming a digital nomad and working around the world like a digital nomad.
+I wanted to be able to visit my family in Atlanta for an extended period of time without causing a major disruption to my finances or business.

 Finally, I can now!